JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Observations and Data

 \subsection{HCN($J = 3 - 2$) Measurements}

 On the first two nights, 16 July 2025 and 17 July 2025, we observed the $J = 3 - 2$ transition of HCN at 265.886 GHz.
 These observations spanned heliocentric distances of 4.01 to 3.97 au and geocentric distances of 3.10 to 3.07 au for 3I/ATLAS.
 The mean observation time of the individual scans was 60872.9 (MJD), with a full range of 1.2 days.
 Based on data collected by the JCMT Water Vapor Meter (WVM), which records the atmospheric opacity by intercepting part of the JCMT beam, our HCN spectra were obtained in good to moderate conditions with 225 GHz opacities between 0.06 and 0.11.
+The $T_{sys}$ range for our HCN observations is between 138 K and 199 K with a mean value of 151 K.

 To obtain the final HCN spectrum, we co-added the Doppler-corrected spectra from all individual scans.
-This yielded a final stacked spectrum with a total integration time of 7.6 hours.
+This yielded a final stacked spectrum with a total integration time of 7.6 hours, corresponding to an effective on-source time of approximately 3.8 hours.
 There is no HCN emission line detected in our stacked spectrum, and we calculate an RMS scatter of 14 mK.
 For a line width of 0.5 km s$^{-1}$ \citep[e.g.,][]{Bocklee-Morvan2004, Cordiner2020} and the raw bin width of 0.034 km s$^{-1}$, this corresponds to a 3$\sigma$ upper-limit on the integrated line flux of $<$5.7 mK~km~s$^{-1}$, following the procedure of \citet{leonard01} and \citet{leonard07}.

 The left panel of Figure \ref{fig:HCN_spectra} shows our continuum-subtracted stacked HCN spectrum binned at 1 km s$^{-1}$ over a wide velocity range.
 In the right panel of Figure \ref{fig:HCN_spectra}, we highlight velocities within 10 km s$^{-1}$ of the expected HCN line and at a binning of 0.5 km s$^{-1}$.
 We additionally use a Gaussian to illustrate the line profile corresponding to a feature with a velocity full-width at half-maximum (FWHM) 0.5 km s$^{-1}$ and the same integrated intensity as implied by our calculated RMS scatter.